jewettaij/superpose3d/README.md

                           #     (If w=None, equal weights will be used)
                 allow_rescale=False,  #<--attempt to rescale mobile point cloud? q = None) # <-- optional: a quaternion from which the axis
-                          #             of rotation and angle can be determined.
+                          #             of rotation and angle can be determined
 ```

 Superpose3D() takes two ordered lists (or numpy arrays) of xyz coordinates